jonashackt/mac-to-linux/README.md

   - [7, 89, 255]
 ```

-This is my current configuration for Spring and not so hot temperatures - it works well right now, with the Thinkpad hovering around 62 degrees with lot's of apps open / Firefox with 200 tabs / kind cluster etc. And only in combination with the `auto-cpufreq` powersave Governor!
+This is my current configuration for Spring and not so hot temperatures - it works well right now, __with the Thinkpad hovering around 62°C__ with lot's of apps open / Firefox with 200 tabs / kind cluster etc. And only in combination with the `auto-cpufreq` powersave Governor, NO external screen and envycontrol Hybrid mode!
 Might change in summer though :)

+For the best CPU temp levels, see https://www.avast.com/c-how-to-check-cpu-temperature & `What CPU temperature is normal?` paragraph

+> __Generally, anything between 40–65°C (or 104–149°F) is considered a safe heat range for a normal workload.__ While running more intensive apps or games, the normal CPU temp range can increase to between 70–80°C (158–176°F).
+The rule of thumb is, a bad CPU temp is 80-85°C (176–185°F) or above.
+There could be a serious problem if you’re reaching this temperature without gaming or running any resource-intensive programs.

 This repo has also my fully working [`thinkfan.yaml`](thinkfan.yaml) ready, if you're interested.